Erasure Thresholds for Hyperbolic and Semi-Hyperbolic Surface Codes: Methods

 \subsubsection{Code Parameters}

-Table~\ref{tab:all_codes} lists the 14 codes.
-Each code is named H$V$ after its vertex count $V$ (so $n = 3V/2$ physical qubits for $\{p,3\}$ tessellations); a subscript indicates the tessellation family when needed (e.g., H144$_{8,3}$ vs H144$_{12,3}$).
+We construct 14 codes across the $\{8,3\}$, $\{10,3\}$, and $\{12,3\}$ families.
+Table~\ref{tab:all_codes} lists the 6 $\{8,3\}$ codes; the remaining 8 codes are in Appendix~\ref{app:other_families}.
+Each code is named H$V$ after its vertex count $V$ (so $n = 3V/2$ physical qubits for $\{p,3\}$ tessellations).
 The code distance $d = \min(d_X, d_Z)$ is computed via integer linear programming (ILP), where $d_X$ is the minimum weight of a non-trivial cycle and $d_Z$ is the minimum weight of a non-trivial cocycle.
 Codes with $d = 2$ are omitted.